SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Rules_NewRule_01_100_2new.png)

 12. For Rule ID, enter 'Country US_#'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_Create_01_100.png)

 13. For Name, enter 'Country US_#'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_Create_01_110.png)

 14. For Description, enter 'The US customer file must not be null and must have a standardized country value of 'US', for Group #.'
-<br>Note: replace # with the nummber assigned to you
+<br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex1/images/Rules_Create_01_120.png)

 15. Click 'Save'